NLnetLabs/rpki-doc/source/routinator/running.rst

 single query and will be treated as a logical *"or"*.

-In the example, we'll add the ``-n`` flag to ensure the repository is not updated before producing the result but it is taken from the current cache:
+In the example, we'll add the ``-n`` flag to ensure the repository is not updated before producing the result, but it is taken from the current cache:

 .. code-block:: bash